mulesoft-labs/exchange-documentation-samples/custom-asset/README.md

 ## Publish to Exchange

-1. Ensure that you have the following credentials set in your `~/.m2/settings.xml`
+1. Make sure you have the following credentials configured in your `~/.m2/settings.xml`
     ```xml
       <server>
         <id>anypoint-exchange</id>